cloudmesh-community/book/chapters/bigdata/applications/statistics.md

 E.Statistics.1:

-> Pick a term from above and define it while not plagiarizing.
+> Pick a term from previous and define it while not plagiarizing.
 Create a pull request.
 > Coordinate on piazza as to not duplicate someone else's contribution.
 Also
 > look into outstanding pull requests.

 E.Statistics.2:

-> Pick a term above and develop a python program demonstrating it and create a pull
+> Pick a previous term and develop a python program demonstrating it and create a pull
 > request for a contribution into the examples directory.
 Make links to the github location.
 > Coordinate on piazza as to not duplicate someone else's contribution.
 Also
 > look into outstanding pull requests.